Cuba Covid 19 Entry Requirements & Travel Updates – Everything You Need To Know

 Please note that the above exemption only applies if you fly direct to and from Cuba.
 If you fly indirect, in either destination (via Paris, Madrid etc), you will need to take into account the rules that apply to the country in question, even if you are only in transit.

-Official (from a UK point of view) advice on travel to Cuba can be found at the FCDO website although please note that the guidance on Entry Requirements does not tally with the information that we have received from the Cuban Ministry of Tourism.
+Official (from a UK point of view) advice on travel to Cuba can be found at the FCDO website although please note that the guidance on Entry Requirements may not tally with the information that we have received from the Cuban Ministry of Tourism.

 Regular Entry Requirements For Cuba